Martin Carvell has been the Managing Director of DJ Mag worldwide since 2006.

 Favourite drink: Cheap Spanish Brandy

 Despite scoffing when his school teachers told him he should be a journalist, Ben joined the DJ Mag team as a staff writer in summer 2016.
-Now the deputy editor an co-running the DJ Mag Bunker live streams, he spends his time enjoying jungle and techno, long raves in the dark and incoherently mumbling about nightclubs.
-27/M/London, GSOH, etc.
+Now the deputy editor, he spends his time enjoying jungle and techno, long raves in the dark and incoherently mumbling about nightclubs.
+28/M/London, GSOH, etc.

 ‘The’ Mick Wilson tech editor of DJ Mag was originally one half of the successful DJ duo Parks & Wilson and has enjoyed a fruitful career in the dance music industry, with over 25 years under his belt.
 He has been lucky to play at some of the scene’s most iconic clubs and venues as well as producing some very good records.
 He also knows a thing or two about music technology…

 Having left her career in fashion to return to uni to study music, Becca now works at DJ Mag as office manager, live-streamer, resident belcher and general noise-maker.
 As well as this, Becca is 'drum & bass's leading lady' (Wall, A. DJ Mag, 2018) and can be found singing/songwriting/warbling under the name Becca Jane Grey.

 Geordie born and bred.
 Migrated down to London in November 2010 and started at DJ Mag a month later.
 Part of DJ duo Blackhall & Bookless mainly playing and producing music on a more techno-based tip.
 He also runs a club night called Jaunt which hosts events in Newcastle and London as well as the label, Jaunt Records.